swang954/CX4640FinalProject/README.md

 Trigonometric basis functions have several important properties.
 They are **orthogonal** on their interval, which ensures a stable and unique decomposition of periodic signals.
 Additionally, the smooth and periodic nature of sine and cosine functions makes them particularly effective for representing smooth, continuous, and periodic functions.
 The **Parseval's theorem** further highlights that the total energy of a function in the time domain equals the energy in its Fourier coefficients, which is useful for analyzing signal strength and error.

 Trigonometric basis functions are widely applied in solving periodic problems, such as analyzing waveforms in signal processing, solving the heat and wave equations, and decomposing functions in Fourier analysis.
-However, they are less effective for non-periodic functions or functions with sharp discontinuities, as they tend to produce the **Gibbs phenomenon**—an overshoot near the discontinuities.
-Despite this limitation, their efficiency, simplicity, and applicability to periodic problems make trigonometric basis functions indispensable in various fields of science and engineering.

 ### Example